PalmEmanuel/AzAuth/Docs/Help/Get-AzToken.md

 ### -Interactive

-Get token using an interactive browser.
+Get a token using an interactive browser.

+The authentication record will be saved during the session and used as the first option for a token if the command is used again but non-interactively.

 ```yaml
 Type: SwitchParameter